SAP-archive/teched2021-ANA261/exercises/ex4/README.md

 Give it a description:
 > Percentage of overnight visitors with a backcountry camping permit

 At the bottom of the properties pane, in the Formatting group, select Percentage as Scaling.
+You will have to scroll down, as that part of the properties pane lies outside the screenshot.

 ![][image-4]
 ### Step 5